PriyankGupta1995/GapShap_Chat_Application/README.md

 + Utils class are just helper classes and can be used across layers as required.
 + Having this kind of seperation between layers allows flexibility and modularization of the application.
 If in the future, a data migration to another database is planned, only the DAO layer would be affected.
 Same is true for utils.Eg:- If a different hashing algorithm is required for all fields.
++ MongoDB has been chosen as the database for users and rooms since the query patterns are quite simple.
+Only CRUD operations using emailId or roomTitle are required.
 + In a real world scenario, I would have also preferred having seperate business objects to be used in manager layer and have transformers in between while passing it to the DB
 .
 But since only user and room models were required, I thought to avoid unncessary overload.

+## Improvements<a name="Improvements"></a>

++ Logging.
++ Unit tests.
++ Data store for storing chats.
+Redis would be preferred because of its speed which is required for a real time chat application.It could be used to store last 50 messages and if client wants to view older messages, we could have a permanent datasore like MySQL.
+Through MySQL, search functionality could also be provided to the client.